outoftune266/02-Responsive-Portfolio/README.md

 1st draft of portfolio website

-Built using Bootstrap
+Built using Bootstrap conainter/grid system and components

-index.html contains about me
+index.html contains about me and bootstrap carousel

-porfolio.html will include future projects as they are completed
+porfolio.html will include future projects as they are completed, bootstrap cards are placeholders

-contact.html basic contact info, email link is currently inactive
+contact.html has google form to collect email requests and links to social media profiles